kevin-chalmers/set10108/labs/lab03/README.md

 - `iterations` the number of iterations (or trapezoids) we will generate.
 - `p` a shared piece of data to store the result.

 You should be able to follow the algorithm using the comments.
-The new part we have introduced from OpenMP is a `critical` section.
-A `critical` section is just a piece of code that only one thread can access at a time - it is controlled by a mutex.
+The new OpenMP feature is a `critical` section.
+A `critical` section is a piece of code that only one thread can access at a time - it is controlled by a mutex.
 We use the `critical` section to control the adding of the local result to the global result.

 ### Testing the Trapezoidal Algorithm

-There is a simple test we can perform to check our algorithm using the standard trigonometric functions.
+There is a simple test to check our algorithm using trigonometric functions.
 For example, the cosine function is:

 ![Cosine Function](img/cosine.png)

-The area under the curve between 0 and &pi; radians should equal 0 - it is equal parts above and below the line over this period.
+The area under the curve between 0 and &pi; radians is 0 - it is equal parts above and below the line over this period.
 The sine function is:

 ![Sine Function](img/sine.png)

 The area under the curve here is 2.
-Let us first test the cosine function..
+Let us first test the cosine function.

 ```cpp
 int main(int argc, char **argv)